pereldegla/twitter-trend-sentiment-analysis-world-cup-use-case/README.md

-# Twitter trend sentiment analysis: A World Cup Use Case - France Football Team
+# Twitter trend sentiment analysis: A 2022 World Cup Use Case - France Football Team's run

 This project aims to analyze the sentiment of Twitter users towards the France football team during the World Cup.
 The tweets are collected using the Twitter API in both batch and streaming mode and processed using Apache Spark on Databricks.
 The processed data is stored in raw data tables.
 The whole merged data is then processed using a simple "when" function with two lists of words and the results are stored in refined tables for visualization and analysis.